softwaresaved/build_and_test_examples/jenkins/Hg.md

 Now, let's create a job to check out the repository and run `nosetests`:

-* On the Jenkins front-page, click New Item.
+* On the Jenkins front page, click New Item.
-* Enter a name in the Item name field e.g. `Python Mercurial job`.
+* Enter a name in the Item name field e.g. `Mercurial job`.
-* Select Build a free-style software project.
+* Select Freestyle software project.
 * Click OK.
-* A configuration page will appear.
-* Under Source Code Management, select Mercurial.
+* On the configuration page, under Source Code Management, select Mercurial.
 * Enter:
- * Repository URL: `file:///home/user/mercurial`.
+ * Repository URL: `file://$HOME/python-mercurial`.
  * This is the URL you'd use in a `hg clone` command
-* Scroll down the page to under the Build heading, click Add build step and select Execute shell.
+* Scroll down the page to under the Build heading.
-* Enter:
+* Click Add build step and select Execute shell.
+* Enter the commands that run the tests using nosetests:

 ```
-cd python
 nosetests --with-xunit
 ```

-* Click Save.
 * Under the Post-build Actions heading, click Add post-build action.
 * Select Publish JUnit test result report.
-* In the Test report XMLs field, enter the location of the test report XML file e.g. `python/nosetests.xml`.
+* In the Test report XMLs field enter the location of the test report XML file e.g. `nosetests.xml`.
+* If you get a warning that `nosetests.xml doesn't match anything` you can ignore this as the file hasn't been created yet.
 * Click Save.
 * Click Build Now.
 * When the job completes, click on the job's link in the Build History table.
-* Now click on Console Output and you should see the commands that check the repository out.
+* Click on Console Output and you should see the commands that check the repository out.

-Though we are using a local repository here Jenkins can be used with remote repositories whether these be hosted on your own servers or in a hosting environment such as SourceForge, GoogleCode, GitHub or BitBucket.
+Though we are using a local repository, Jenkins can be used with remote repositories whether these be hosted on your own servers or on a third-party service.

-Likewise, Jenkins provides a lot of control over what is checked out from the repository e.g. modules, directories, branches or tags, and usernames/passwords or other credentials used to authenticate with the repository etc
+Jenkins provides a lot of control over what is checked out from the repository e.g. modules, directories, branches or tags, and usernames/passwords or other credentials used to authenticate with the repository etc.

-Configure a job to poll Mercurial
+Configure a job to poll Mercurial - TODO
 ---------------------------------

 Now we could configure the job to run periodically e.g. every 5 minutes.
 The checked out repository would be updated and the code rebuilt and run.